Unified Multi-Modal Interactive & Reactive 3D Motion Generation via Rectified Flow: Introduction

-Our key contributions are: (1) The first unified architecture for interactive two-person and reactive motion generation.
-(2) A Retrieval-Augmented Generation (RAG) framework leveraging music features and LLM-based text decompositions (spatial relationship, body movement, rhythm) to guide semantically faithful motion synthesis.
-(3) Contrastive Rectified Flow generation, improving motion quality, diversity, and alignment with conditioning signals.
-(4) Extensive quantitative, qualitative, and ablation studies on diverse two-person datasets, showing DualFlow generates coherent, expressive, and contextually appropriate motions with fewer steps.
-Importantly, our approach outperforms state-of-the-art baselines by 2.5\% in FID, 76\% in R-precision, 3x in Multi-Modal Distance for Interactive task, 1.7\% in FID, 2.5x in R-precision, 2x in Multi-Modal Distance for Reactive task on MDD Dataset, establishing new benchmark for multi-person, multi-modal motion generation.
+Our key contributions are: (1) Unified architecture for interactive and reactive two-person motion generation with seamless task switching.
+(2) A Retrieval-Augmented Generation (RAG) framework for two-person motion generation leveraging music features and interactive text-based descriptions (spatial relationship, body movement, rhythm) decomposed using LLM to guide semantically faithful motion synthesis.
+(3) Contrastive Rectified Flow based generation with added synchronization loss, improving motion quality, semantic alignment and faster sampling.
+(4) Extensive quantitative, qualitative, and ablation studies on diverse two-person datasets, showing DualFlow generates coherent, expressive, and contextually appropriate motions with fewer sampling steps.
+Importantly, our approach outperforms state-of-the-art baselines by 2.5\% in FID, 76\% in R-precision, 3x in Multi-Modal Distance for Interactive task, 1.7\% in FID, 2.5x in R-precision, 2x in Multi-Modal Distance for Reactive task on MDD Dataset requiring only 20 inference steps (2.5x faster) than 50-DDIM standard, establishing new benchmark for multi-person, multi-modal motion generation.